ZentaChain/Zentamesh-Map/README.md

 ## Zentameshnet Map
-This is the world map for all active running Zentanodes which is broadcast live.
+Map application for all actively running Zentanodes, which is transmitted live.

 ### Maps: